-- Contract hire lacks ownership - you never own the vehicle, unlike hire purchase or finance lease options
+- Contract hire is rental, not finance - you never own the vehicle, and VAT and tax treatment differ from hire purchase

 Business Car Finance Options in the UK